lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
 Feedback on the fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the fragment of FCN corresponding to that bit position has been correctly sent and received.
-However, the sending format of the Bitmap will be truncated until a byte boundary where the last error is given.
-However, when all the Bitmap is transmitted, it may be truncated, see more details in {{Bitmapopt}}
+The text above describes the internal representation of the Bitmap.
+When inserted in the ACK for transmission from the receiver to the sender, the Bitmap may be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}

 *  Abort.
 On expiration of the Inactivity timer, on Attempts reaching MAX_ACK_REQUESTS or upon occurence of some other error, the sender or the receiver may use the Abort frames.
 When the receiver needs to abort the on-going fragmented packet transmission, it sends an ACK with the Abort format (all the bits set to 1).
 When the sender needs to abort the transmission, it sends a fragment with the All-1 Abort format.
 This fragment is not acked.

 *  Padding (P).
 Padding will be used to align the last byte of a fragment with a byte boundary.
 The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.
+ACKs never need padding, since they are constructed to be always byte-aligned, see {{Bitmapopt}}.

 ## Delivery Reliability modes

-This specification defines the following three fragment delivery reliability modes:
+This specification defines three delivery reliability modes, namely No-ACK, ACK-Always and ACK-on-Error.
+ACK-Always and ACK-on-Error operate on windows of fragments.
+A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
+The three delivery reliability modes are overviewed next:

 *  No-ACK.
    No-ACK is the simplest fragment delivery reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this mode does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
 In the No-ACK mode, the receiver MUST NOT issue ACKs.